serverlessworkflow/specification/specification/README.md

 The "eventRef" property must match the name of one of the defined 'produced' events in the [events](#Event-Definition) definition.

-The 'data' property can have two types, object or string.
+The "data" property can have two types, object or string.
 If of string type, it is an expression that can select parts of state data to be used as the event payload.
 If object type, you can defined a custom object to be the event payload.

-The 'contextAttributes' property allows you to add one or more [extension context attributes](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes) to the generated event.
+The "contextAttributes" property allows you to add one or more [extension context attributes](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes) to the generated event.

 Being able to produce an event when workflow execution completes or during state transition